 Quite what you see inside depends, as always, on the current artists or themes on show.
 When I went, the next two exhibitions were set to feature Moroccan-French visual artist, Bouchra Khalili, and US visual artist, Elaine Reichek.

-Once inside, go down some stairs (or take the lift) to find Klimt’s famous Beethoven Frieze.
+Once inside, go down some stairs (or take the lift) to find the home of Klimt’s famous Beethoven Frieze.
 Before you reach the Frieze, an antechamber gives you a brief history of the Secession building (in English), including blueprints, a model and design sketches.

 Tickets & visitor tips

-- If you’re at the Secession, be sure to take a walk before or afterwards along the Naschmarkt, which begins diagonally opposite the front door.
+- Be sure to take a walk before or afterwards along the Naschmarkt, which begins diagonally opposite the Secession’s front door.
 This is Vienna’s biggest and best open-air market, full of little bars, restaurants, and a whole host of food stalls.
+Excellent for grabbing something to eat.

 How to get to the Secession